 Change in sample size per study over time

 Change in sample sizes over time was quantified by calculating the median sample size for each year.
 In order to illustrate the change in sample sizes used in all IRAP studies over time, median sample size per study per year using all studies was calculated (see Figure 2, green line).
 In this and all subsequent figures, the straight line represents the fitted Ordinary Least Squares linear regression line (discussed later) and the shaded region around it represents its 95% Confidence Interval.
-As can be seen in the plot, median sample sizes in IRAP studies are small (range 12 to 64).
+As can be seen in Figure 2, across years, median sample sizes in IRAP studies have been small (range of medians 12 to 64).
 Notably, given that these are medians, this also implies that half of studies in each year employ samples that are even smaller than this.
 Data from all plots are available in table format in the supplementary materials.

 In order to quantify change in an accessible manner, an Ordinary Least Squares linear regression was fit to the data with median sample size as the dependent variable and year as the independent variable.
 Year was rescored so that 2006 was the intercept.
 Results demonstrated that estimated median sample size per study was increasing from an estimated 22.5, 95% CI [10.7, 34.2] in 2006 (the model intercept) by an average of 1.8, 95% CI [0.6, 3.1], p = .008 participants per year (see Figure 2, green line).